System Design Space

 medium

-This chapter matters because DNS in a real system is not a name directory, but a control layer for routing, failover, and change propagation through caches.
+This chapter matters because in a real architecture DNS is not just a name directory.
+It is an early routing, caching, and delegation layer.

-In practice, it helps you see the whole resolution chain: zones, delegation, TTL, stale records, and propagation delay that can make the problem live in the name and its caches rather than in the application.
+In practice, it helps you see the whole resolution chain: from local and recursive resolvers to TTL, stale records, and propagation delay that can keep the problem in caches rather than in the application.

 Practical value of this chapter